-Issue Key environmental issues Topography, geology and soils • The topography of the site would change as a result of a major bulk earthworks programme involving the redistribution of about 22 million cubic metres of soil and rock across a construction impact zone covering about 60 per cent of the airport site. • Storage, treatment and handling of fuel, sewage and other chemicals with potential to contaminate land required for construction and operation.
-Potential contaminated land associated with prior activities at the airport site including agriculture, light commercial and building demolition.
-Potential impacts during operation are typical of a large scale infrastructure project and would be managed with the implementation of stormwater, erosion and dust controls and adherence to industry standards for the storage and handling of chemicals.
-Surface water and groundwater Changes to catchment areas within the airport site and the permeability of the ground surface, would alter the duration, volume and velocity of surface water flow.
-Bulk earthworks and excavations at the airport site would likely to receive some groundwater inflows.
+Issue Key environmental issues Topography, geology and soils • The topography of the site would change as a result of a major bulk earthworks programme involving the redistribution of about 22 million cubic metres of soil and rock across a construction impact zone covering approximately 1,150 hectares. • Storage, treatment and handling of fuel, sewage and other chemicals with potential to contaminate land required for construction and operation.
+Potential contaminated land associated with prior activities at the airport site including agriculture, light commercial and building demolition. • Potential impacts during operation are typical of a large scale infrastructure project and would be managed with the implementation of stormwater, erosion and dust controls and adherence to industry standards for the storage and handling of chemicals.
+Surface water and groundwater • Changes to catchment areas within the airport site and the permeability of the ground surface, would alter the duration, volume and velocity of surface water flow. • Bulk earthworks and excavations at the airport site would likely to receive some groundwater inflows.
 An estimated 1.36 ML of water would be required per day for site preparation works.
-For the purposes of this draft EIS it has been assumed that to meet this requirement 8,600 litres (0.0086ML) of potable water would be sourced from existing assets operated by Sydney Water per day and the remaining water supplied through stormwater runoff captured in sediment dams or existing farm dams.
-An estimated 2.5 ML wastewater generated during operation would be treated and recycled (as grey water) or irrigated on site.
-Aboriginal heritage Construction would affect around 39 sites recorded at the airport site, all of which comprise artefact occurrences.
-Construction activities would also impact approximately 501 hectares of archaeologically sensitive landforms. • Impacts during operation would be limited to indirect impacts on adjacent and nearby sites.
+Water would be sourced from existing assets operated by Sydney Water and through stormwater runoff captured in sediment dams or existing farm dams.
+An estimated 2.7 ML wastewater generated during operation would be treated and recycled (as grey water) or irrigated on site.
+Aboriginal heritage Construction would affect at least 39 sites recorded at the airport site, all of which comprise artefact occurrences.
+Construction activities would also impact approximately 514 hectares of archaeologically sensitive landforms.
+Impacts during operation would be limited to indirect impacts on adjacent and nearby sites.
 The heritage values of these sites are unlikely to be vulnerable to indirect impacts such as loss of context.
-European heritage • Removal of up to 19 European heritage items from the airport site would not be able to be preserved in situ due to the large-scale clearing and earthworks required.
-Planning and land use The proposed airport would result in the removal of existing rural residential, agricultural, recreational, community and extractive industry land uses on the airport site.
-Surrounding land uses would be expected to transition from rural to urban land uses both as a result of airport operations, and as strategic land use planning under the Western Sydney Employment Area and the South West Priority Growth Area take effect.
-Infrastructure improvements to main roads and railways would also facilitate land use change in the region. • The successful implementation of measures to manage land use and planning impacts, including mitigation measures for employment land use conflict, zoning rationalisation, operational airspace controls, aircraft noise and infrastructure corridor protection, the proposed airport and its surrounds would become a focus for employment generating land uses in Western Sydney, creating jobs for the new residents of the South West Priority Area and Greater Western Sydney.
+European heritage • The assessment of European heritage identified 20 European heritage items at the airport site and an additional 22 heritage items in the surrounding area.
+All of the identified European heritage items at the airport site would be directly affected by site preparation prior to Main Construction Works for the proposed Stage 1 development.
+Planning and land use • The proposed airport would result in the removal of existing rural residential, agricultural, recreational, community and extractive industry land uses on the airport site. • Surrounding land uses would be expected to transition from rural to urban land uses both as a result of airport operations, and as the Western Sydney Priority Growth Area, Western Sydney Employment Area and other strategic planning initiatives take effect.
+Infrastructure improvements to main roads and railways would also facilitate land use change in the region. • The successful implementation of measures to manage land use and planning impacts, including mitigation measures for employment land use conflict, zoning rationalisation, operational airspace controls, aircraft noise and infrastructure corridor protection, the proposed airport and its surrounds would become a focus for employment generating land uses in Western Sydney, creating jobs for the new residents of Greater Western Sydney.